 In our case, we built our house from scratch.
 So, we picked our floor tiles, we decided on an open kitchen, we built extra doors in front of the stairs as we have small kids and cats, we made a spacious bathroom…Basically, we tailor-made our house to fit our needs.

 Good and stable investment

 Unlike other investments like stocks, the price of the properties does not fluctuate as much relatively.
-Also, if you sell your property after you own it for 10 years, you do not have to pay the 25% capital gain tax.
+For self-living property, you can sell it without paying the 25% capital gain tax.
+If you sell your investment property after you own it for 10 years, you also do not have to pay the capital gain tax.
 This makes buying a house in Germany an attractive long term investment.